hadar-simulator/hadar/docs/source/architecture/overview.rst

 **Why these goals ?**

 We design Hadar in the same spirit of python libraries like numy or scipy, and moreover like scikit-learn.
-Before scikit-learn, people how want to develop machine learning have to had strong skill in mathematics background to develop their own code.
+Before scikit-learn, people who want to develop machine learning have to had strong skill in mathematics background to develop their own code.
-Some *ready to go* code existed but was not easy to use and flexible.
+Some *ready to go* codes existed but were not easy to use and flexible.

-Scikit-learn release the power of machine learning by abstract complex algorithms into very streight forward API.
+Scikit-learn release the power of machine learning by abstract complex algorithms into very straight forward API.
-It was designed like a toolbox to handle full machine learning vision, where user can juste assemble scikit-learn component or build their own.
+It was designed like a toolbox to handle full machine learning framework, where user can juste assemble scikit-learn component or build their own.

 Hadar want to be the next scikit-learn for adequacy.
 Hadar has to be easy to use and flexible, which if we translate into architecture terms become **high abstraction level** and **independent modules**.